How to Help an Alcoholic Grandparent

 Other symptoms include being unable to control alcohol use, having blackouts, and becoming irritable when kept from drinking.
 Violence and abusive behavior while drunk are also signs that a grandparent may need help.
 However, in some cases, the signs are much subtler.
 According to the National Institute on Alcohol Abuse, people over 65 should not have more than one drink a day, so more than this could constitute a problem, even if the grandparent acts calm and relaxed while drinking.

-Once your grandparent recognizes the need for treatment, it is important to have suggestions in mind as to what type of treatment might be useful.
+Once your alcoholic grandmother or grandfather recognizes their need for treatment, it is important to have suggestions in mind as to what type of treatment might be useful.
 In some cases, this may mean checking your grandparent into an inpatient facility where he or she can detoxify from alcohol and learn how to stop drinking.
 In other cases, attending treatment on an outpatient basis may be possible.
 Treatment often involves joining a 12-step program, such as Alcoholics Anonymous.
 It can help the recovering grandparent if you and other family members join Al-Anon, the support group for families of alcoholics.
-If you would like to learn more about how to help an alcoholic grandparent get treatment or how to stage an intervention to get your grandparent to recognize the need for treatment, call us.
+If you would like to learn more about how to help an alcoholic grandparent get treatment or how to stage an intervention to get your grandparent to recognize the need for treatment, call us at .